SC-ECE/PYTHON-PROJECT/README.md

 # Rules and Regulations of contribution in Python-Project Repository
 - Folder Name = Project Name
-- Add Readme file.
-Demo of Readme file is given in the readme.md of the repo.
+- You have to make a readme file and attach the ticket in your contributed folder.

 # Rewards :
 - You get some awesome goodies for **FREE!**.